 Mark W. Dewhirst, DVM, Ph.D. durham, NC (Presenter)

 Stockholder, Celsion Corporation Research Grant, Biomimetix Corporation Research Grant, Johnson & Johnson Consultant, Nevro Corp Consultant, Merck KGaA Consultant, Siva Corporation

-1) Understand the complimentary interactions between hyperthermia and radiotherapy that increase cell killing.
-2) Understand importance of measuring temperature during heating and methods for how this is accomplished.
+1) Understand the complementary interactions between hyperthermia and radiotherapy that increase cell killing.
+2) Understand the importance of measuring temperature during heating and methods for how this is accomplished.
 3) Be able to articulate how hyperthermia affects tumor physiology and how these effects influence treatment responses.

 There are more than a dozen positive phase III trials showing that hyperthermia can increase local tumor control when it is combined with radiotherapy.
 Such trials include head and neck cancer, cervix cancer, GBM, esophageal cancer, and chest wall recurrences of breast cancer.
 It has been known for more than two decades that hyperthermia augments the cytotoxicity of radiotherapy.
 Basic tenants underlying this interaction include proof that hyperthermia inhibits DNA damage repair.
 Hyperthermia has complimentary cytotoxicity with radiation in different parts of the cell cycle.

 Further, hyperthermia can increase tumor perfusion, thereby increasing oxygen delivery; lack of oxygen is a source of relative resistance to radiotherapy.
 In recent years, however, new insights have been made into how these two treatment modalities interact.
 These insights come from 1) innovative clinical trials involving functional imaging and genomics, and 2) examination of how hyperthermia affects the process of DNA damage repair.
 These developments point the way toward new methods to further therapeutic gain by taking advantage of cellular responses to these therapies.